maidsafe/qp2p/README.md

 This library enables `stateless-retry` to defend against IP spoofing.
-This is achieved by sending a token back to the connecting node which must be returned. quic also defines a protocol negotiation process that defend against many attacks by confirming the acceptable protocols.
+This is achieved by sending a token back to the connecting node which must be returned.
+QUIC also defines a protocol negotiation process that defend against many attacks by confirming the acceptable protocols.
 This is defined [here](https://tools.ietf.org/html/draft-ietf-quic-transport-03#section-7.1).